Kozea/Radicale/DOCUMENTATION.md

 ##### Common

 Victory!
 Open <http://localhost:5232> in your browser!
-You can log in with any username and password (no authentication is required as long as not proper configured - INSECURE).
+You can log in with any username and password as no authentication is required by example option `--auth-type none`.
+But this is INSECURE, see [Configuration/Authentication](#auth) for more.

 Just note that default configuration for security reason binds the server to `localhost` (IPv4: `127.0.0.1`, IPv6: `::1`).
 See [Addresses](#addresses) and [Configuration/Server](#server) for more.